BradleyTan/FYP/README.md

 FYP Project

 Take note!!
-Ecommerce Website in PHP and MySQL is the template that we are going to use
+Ecommerce  is the template that we are going to use